Jtshaffer/SF_Eel_Pop_Estimate/README.md

 # Eel River salmonid monitoring

-## This script has been developed to streamline and standardize the estimation of salmon passage estimates on the South Fork Eel River.
+## This script has been developed to streamline and standardize the estimation of salmon passage estimates on the North Coast.
 ## For the fully functional script open and then run the Pop_Est.R script.